 What is the difference between programmatic and native advertising?

-It’s especially easy to confuse programmatic and native advertising, which are just two methods of digital marketing.
+About 47% of small business owners handle all their marketing themselves, which only underscores the need to better understand what is possible.
+It is especially easy to confuse programmatic and native advertising, which are just two methods of digital marketing.
 But knowing the difference between the two will help you decide whether either is worth your advertising budget.

 What is programmatic advertising?

-The simplest way to explain programmatic advertising (at least in its presentation) is to say that it’s like the digital ads you see (whether in banner or sidebar form) on websites that you visit, video ads that play before the streaming video you want to watch and so on.
+The simplest way to explain programmatic advertising, at least in its presentation, is to say that it is like the digital ads you see in banner or sidebar form on websites, video ads that play before streaming video, and audio ads that appear in podcasts or music apps.
+In other words, these are likely what you already think of when you think of digital ads.

-The programmatic part is the real-time automation behind that ad placement, no matter what the medium (image, video, audio, etc).
+However, there is a bit more going on behind the scenes.
+Programmatic advertising refers specifically to the ad-buying process through algorithm-based technology that determines the most accurate ad placement in the fastest time and at the best price.
+The "programmatic" part is the real-time automation behind that placement, no matter what the medium (image, video, audio, or other).
 The algorithm is complex yet extremely effective for instant, automated ad bidding.

 What is native advertising?